We discovered fantastic bakeries, offering bread, cakes, and sweets. Come along for a tasty ride to our favorite Mid-Atlantic bakeries.

 As if the cakes weren’t reason enough to stop in, the loaves of bread like Dinkle Brot, Bavarian Rye, and Challah are.
 They also make delicious sandwiches to eat onsite or take away.
 My favorite cakes are the lemon coconut, German chocolate, and peanut butter explosion.
 My go-to sandwich is the Rueben, hot off the grill made with premium corned beef.
 If you’re heading to the beaches and pass by Dover, the Bavarian Bakery and Deli is only a few minutes off the highway and is a must-stop.

 Easton, MD—Foodie Hotspot

-Thanks to a tip from the Easton visitor's center I learned about Sunflowers & Greens, part of the Paul Prager family of businesses in Easton, MD.
-What connects most of Mr. Prager's restaurants is an amazing bakery in the basement under Sunflowers & Greens.
-When I'm in town, I stop in at either Sunflowers and Greens or The Wardroom for lunch and see what breads, cakes, and treats are available.
+Thanks to a tip from the Easton visitor’s center I learned about Sunflowers & Greens, part of the Paul Prager family of businesses in Easton, MD.
+What connects most of Mr. Prager’s restaurants is an amazing bakery in the basement under Sunflowers & Greens.
+When I’m in town, I stop at Sunflowers and Greens or The Wardroom for lunch and see what breads, cakes, and treats are available.

-Both of these restaurants feature the baked-from-scratch goods that keep me coming back.
-My wife and I love the walnut cranberry bread sold at The Wardroom on most days, and their rugalach is some of the best I've ever had.
-Occasionally we'll try a slice of cake and have always been impressed.
+Both of these restaurants feature baked-from-scratch goods that keep me coming back.
+My wife and I love the walnut cranberry bread sold at The Wardroom on most days, and their rugalach is some of the best I’ve ever had.
+Occasionally we’ll try a slice of cake and have always been impressed.
 Dog owners love the pup-friendly sidewalk tables in front of Sunflowers & Greens, The Wardroom, and Bas Rouge for dining alfresco.
 The wine-by-the-glass selection is perfect for those who are dining onsite.